 Monona for the ultimate community festival

 If you’re unsure of when to plan your Wisconsin family trip do it over the 4th of July.
 Independence Day is always a fun experience, but the town of Monona really does it up big time.
 With a full carnival, music, booths, and the honest to goodness best fireworks display we’ve ever seen outside of Disneyland, it’s a must-visit.
+And if you’re not here for the 4th, but are visiting later in the summer and into fall, this is a great area for Wisconsin apple picking.

 Tip: like with any public festival, plan your day to arrive while things are still hoppin’ but also so that you can aquire a smart parking spot.
 With the Monona Community Festival, when the fireworks finished thousands of people were on foot and no cars could move.
 Park smart, have fun!